How many people are sleeping rough in Oxford?

 The Ministry of Housing, Communities and Local Government funds Homeless Link, which supports councils in England to undertake either a count or an intelligence-led estimate of the number of people sleeping rough.

-- This represents a 30 percent increase from the 37 counted during the street count in March
+- This represents a 15 percent decrease from the 48 counted during the street count in May

-- Twenty seven people (56 percent) had been sleeping rough in Oxford for less than six months - an increase from the 14 people (38 percent) counted in March
+- Twenty three people (56 percent) had been sleeping rough in Oxford for less than six months - the same proportion as the 27 people counted in May

-- Twenty people (42 percent) were long term rough sleepers who had been sleeping rough for more than six months, compared to the 18 people (49 percent) counted in March
+- Fourteen people (34 percent) were long term rough sleepers who had been sleeping rough for more than six months, compared to the 20 people (42 percent) counted in May

-- One person (two percent) had accommodation in Oxford but chose to sleep out on the night - a significant decrease on the seven individuals (19 percent) who chose to sleep out in March even though they had accommodation available
+- Five people (12 percent) had accommodation in Oxford but chose to sleep out on the night.
+In May, one person (two percent) chose to sleep out even though they had accommodation available

-- The largest proportion of people sleeping rough were aged between 36-49 years old with 18 (38 percent) found in this age range - compared with 15 (41 percent) in March
+- The largest proportion of people sleeping rough were aged between 36-49 years old with 18 (44 percent) found in this age range - the same number (38 percent) as in May

-- The majority of rough sleepers in Oxford are UK nationals, with 32 counted (67 percent).
-This is an increase from the 22 (59 percent) counted in March
+- The majority of rough sleepers in Oxford are UK nationals, with 28 counted (68 percent).
+This is a decrease from the 32 (67 percent) counted in May

-- The number of EU nationals sleeping rough decreased from six (16 percent) to five (10 percent) people
+- The number of EU nationals sleeping rough decreased from five (10 percent) to two (five percent) people

-- Five people sleeping rough (10 percent) had no recourse to public funds - a proportional decrease from March, when five individuals (16 percent) had no recourse to public funds
+- Two people sleeping rough (five percent) had no recourse to public funds - a decrease from May, when five individuals (10 percent) had no recourse to public funds

-- Rough sleepers averaged three separate and overlapping support needs, with mental health and physical health issues being the most common (32 and 22 individuals respectively)
+- Rough sleepers averaged four separate and overlapping support needs, with mental health issues being the most common (22 individuals).
+Other unmet support needs included physical health issues, alcohol or drug dependency, difficulty sustaining accommodation and safeguarding concerns

-- Five people sleeping rough (10 percent) had a local connection to Oxford, compared to six (16 percent) in March
+- Seventeen people sleeping rough (41 percent) had a local connection to Oxford, a significant increase on the five (10 percent) people counted in May

 You can get more detailed reports of bi-monthly street counts by emailing the Rough Sleeping and Single Homelessness team at [email protected]